 Research and development expense, often abbreviated as R&D, is a component of operating expenses.
-R&D represents the total costs incurred in activities related to the discovery of new knowledge or innovations that will be useful in developing a new product or service.
+R&D represents the total costs incurred in activities related to discovering new knowledge or innovations that will be useful in developing a new product or service.

 Selling, General, and Administrative Expense, often abbreviated as SG&A, is a component of operating expenses.
-SG&A represents the total aggregate cost related to revenue generation, including direct and indirect selling expenses, general expenses, and administrative expenses.
+SG&A represents the total aggregate cost related to revenue generation, including direct and indirect selling, general, and administrative expenses.

-Direct selling expenses, such as advertising and warranties, are expenses that relate to the sale of specific products.
-Indirect selling expenses, include costs like brand marketing and sales executive salaries, are expenses that can’t be attributed to the sales of a particular product or service.
+Direct selling expenses, such as advertising and warranties, relating to the sale of specific products.
+Indirect selling expenses, including costs like brand marketing and sales executive salaries, are expenses that can’t be attributed to the sales of a particular product or service.
 General and administrative expenses include utilities, communication services, office rent, and salaries of non-sales personnel.

-Operating expenses, abbreviated as OpEx, represent the total ongoing cost for running a business.
+Operating expenses, abbreviated as OpEx, represent the total ongoing cost of running a business.
 OpEx includes SG&A, R&D, and other expense items.
 OpEx does not include the Cost of Revenue.

-Operating income is a measure of financial performance before the deduction of interest expense, tax expense, and other Non-Operating items.
+Operating income is a measure of financial performance before deducting interest expenses, tax expense, and other Non-Operating items.
 The formula for Operating Income is gross profit minus Operating Expenses.

 Interest Expense is the cost of borrowed funds.

-Income Tax Expense is equal to the amount of current income tax expense (benefit) and deferred income tax expense (benefit) for continuing operations.
+Income Tax Expense equals the amount of current income tax expense (benefit) and deferred income tax expense (benefit) for continuing operations.

-The Effective Tax Rate is the tax rate that reported most frequently on financial statements.
+The Effective Tax Rate is the tax rate reported most frequently on financial statements.
 The formula for calculating the Effective Tax Rate is Taxes Paid / Taxable Income.
-Taxable Income is also known as Earnings before Taxes.
+Taxable income is also known as Earnings before Taxes.

 The Marginal Tax Rate is the tax rate paid on the last dollar of income.
 Aswath Damodaran provides the Corporate Tax Rates by Country.

-Discontinued operations pertain to the elimination of a meaningful part of a company’s business.
+Discontinued operations pertain to eliminating a meaningful part of a company’s business.
 Net Income / (Loss) from Discontinued Operations is the amount of after-tax income or loss from the disposal.
-Net Income / (Loss) from Discontinued Operations is reported as a separate component of income.
+Net Income / (Loss) from Discontinued Operations is reported as a separate income component.